-Everything You Need To Know About Blush, From How To Apply It To What Kind To Use
+Everything You Need To Know About Blush

 I’m naturally flushed—can I still wear blush?

-Both Merinsky and Côté believe that even people who have a natural flush or strong pink undertones to their skin can benefit from adding blush to their routine.
+Both Merinsky and Côté believe that even people who have a natural flush, strong pink undertones or rosacea can benefit from adding blush to their routine.
 If your skin is prone to redness, Merinsky recommends reaching for a colour that will help counteract that tone (like a neutral brown shade) and pairing it with concealer.
 Côté also suggests steering clear of pinks and reds, which can make already bright cheeks look feverish.
 “In that case, I recommend playing with highlighter and bronzing powder,” he says.

 What is the best blush formula for my skin type?

-From classic powder formulas to creams, liquids, mousses and gels, beauty aisles are overflowing with options.
+From classic powder formulas to creams, liquids, mousses and gels, beauty aisles are overflowing with blush formulas.
 Good news: There isn’t a hard and fast rule when it comes to choosing a texture.
 Both Côté and Merinsky swear by the dewy glow and easy blending you get from cream formulas, but agree that powders have plenty of benefits too.
-Dry skin tends to love the moisture boost a cream provides, while oily skin typically fares well with a powder that helps sop up excess sebum.
+Dry skin tends to love the moisture boost a cream provides, while oily skin typically fares better with a powder that can help sop up excess sebum.
 But as Merinsky notes, it really comes down to preference.

 Pro tip: If you have dry skin and don’t want to swap out your powder blush for a cream, Côté recommends applying your go-to formula with a sponge dampened with a few spritzes of hydrating mist, like the M.A.C Cosmetics Prep + Prime Fix+.